esandez93/java-properties-html-parser/README.md

 - Java encoding of accents

 ## To be done

 - Highlight code
 - Validate HTML before parsing
+- Preview HTML
+- Escape apostrophe in string doubling it and outside with \u2019
 - Give options:
   - Multiline string in Java
   - Spaces between nodes